montagestudio/docs.montagestudio.com/montage-studio/tutorial-first-steps.md

 ## <a name="login"></a>Logging In for the First Time

->**Note:** Montage Studio currenlty works only on Google Chrome.
+>**Note:** Montage Studio currently works only in Google Chrome.
 We are working on adding support for other browsers.

 To start using Montage Studio: